Leanpub Header

 By the end, you will have built Nanocode, a terminal-based coding agent that:

-• Remembers context across sessions (The Memory)
+• Remembers context across sessions via a persistent scratchpad

-• Asks permission before dangerous operations (The Safety Harness)
+• Asks permission before dangerous operations

 You will learn that an agent is just four things:

-1. The Brain: A stateless API call (Claude, DeepSeek, or Ollama)
+1. The Brain - a stateless API call (Claude, DeepSeek, or Ollama)

 If you can read Python and want to understand what's actually happening inside AI agents, this book is for you.